Prevention and management of neonatal herpes simplex virus infections

 - Mothers who are in hospital should be on contact precautions until their lesions have crusted.

-- Mothers with herpes labialis should wear a disposable mask when caring for their infant <6 weeks of age, until lesions are crusted.
+- Mothers with herpes labialis should wear a disposable mask when caring for their infant <6 weeks of age, until lesions are healed (crusted and dried).
 Advise these mothers not to kiss their infant.
 There is no contraindication to breastfeeding unless there are herpetic lesions on the breast.

 - Mothers with skin lesions should keep them covered whenever their newborn is present.